rparrett/bevy_simple_rich_text/README.md

 ## Contributing

 Please feel free to open a PR.
-The goal of this project is for it to stay simple and maintainable.
+The goal of this project isn't to support every feature or use-case, but to be good enough for simple projects while remaining very maintainable.

 Please keep PRs small and scoped to a single feature or fix.